narendra-create/Best-Fullstack-Projects/Local-Bite/client/TASKS.md

 - [x] Add home button and remove inputs in register when user is logged in
 - [x] redirect user to homepage after logout
 - [x] check if user is logged in before showing the navigation buttons that require login like dashboard or addproducts and hide them if user is logged out
-- [ ] make current orders page for vendor
+- [x] make current orders page for vendor
+- [ ] logic for current orders page
+- [x] build cart api schema
+- [ ] build cart api controllers
+- [ ] create logic for cart api in frontend
+- [ ] Add to cart instead of buy now button
+- [ ] Make quantity counter and price calculator in the order page
+- [ ] Add vendor dashboard